-- Valvoline expects to obtain new senior secured term loans in an aggregate principal amount of up to approximately \$875 million under the Credit Agreement dated July 11, 2016, among Valvoline Finco One LLC, as the initial borrower, The Bank of Nova Scotia, as administrative agent, and certain lenders and other parties. - Valvoline expects to obtain a new senior secured revolving credit facility providing for aggregate borrowings of up to \$450 million under the Credit Agreement dated July 11, 2016, among Valvoline Finco One LLC, as the initial borrower, The Bank of Nova Scotia, as administrative agent, and certain lenders and other parties.
+- Valvoline expects to enter into new senior secured term loans in an aggregate principal amount of approximately \$ million. - Valvoline expects to obtain a new senior secured revolving credit facility providing for aggregate borrowings of up to \$ million.

-- Valvoline, through a financing subsidiary, has issued new senior unsecured notes in an aggregate principal amount of \$375 million. - Valvoline expects to obtain a trade receivables securitization facility with up to \$125 million of available funding from qualified receivables.
+- Valvoline, through a financing subsidiary, expects to issue new senior unsecured notes in an aggregate principal amount of \$ million - Valvoline will obtain a trade receivables securitization facility with up to \$ million of available funding from qualified receivables.